1297rohit/PigCount/README.md

+#To get the images from video run extract_unique_frames_from_video.py
+## Update the video file name and run the code
-﻿# Custom Vision Export Object Detection Models
+# Custom Vision Export Object Detection Models
 This model is exported from [Custom Vision Service](https://customvision.ai)

 ## Prerequisites